Princesses of Muerning, part 2

 “Yes, and more,” He said.
 “This world needs you and your sister now.”

 “What happened to our parents?”
 Maureen asked as Xenia entered the kitchen.
-He snowy I lashes perked up in curiosity as she heard her sister’s question.
+Her snowy eyelashes perked up in curiosity as she heard her sister’s question.

 Their teacher paused.